A Joint Time-frequency Domain Transformer for Multivariate Time Series Forecasting: Introduction

 Time series forecasting predicts the future based on historical data.
 It has broad applications including but not limited to climatology, energy, finance, trading, and logistics \citep{Petropoulos2022}.
 Following the great success of Transformers \citep{transformer} in NLP \citep{nlpsurvey}, CV \citep{cvsurvey}, and speech \citep{speechsurvey}, Transformers have been introduced in time series forecasting and achieves promising results \citep{tssurvey}.

-A key drawback of Transformers is its quadratic computational complexity and memory requirements, which makes it difficult to be applied in long-term forecasting.
-Numerous Transformer based models \citep[e.g., ][]{logtrans, informer, autoformer, performer, pyraformer} are proposed to promote the predictive performance with low complexity.
-Among these works, \citet{fedformer} show that most time series which are dense in the time domain (TD) tend to have a sparse representation in the frequency domain (FD).
-They proposed FEDformer adopting a randomly selected subset of frequency components to exploit the FD sparsity, which has linear complexity and achieved state-of-the-art (SOTA) results in early 2022.
-However, the FD Transformer in FEDformer focus on detailed structures.
-Seasonal-trend decomposition is still required to capture the global profile, although it is susceptible to hyper-parameters.
-Enhancing the sparse FD representation to capture multi-scale features is crucial, particularly after a simple linear model termed Dlinear outperformed existing Transformers in time-series forecasting \citep{dlinear}.
-PatchTST \citep{patchtst}, which utilizes a patching approach, has recently shown superior performance compared to Dlinear, and its concept is valuable for improving FD Transformers.
+One of the primary drawbacks of Transformers is their quadratic complexity in both computation and memory, making them less suitable for long-term forecasting.
+To address this limitation, a plethora of Transformer-based models, e.g., LogTrans, Informer, AutoFormer, Performer, and PyraFormer \citep{logtrans, informer, autoformer, performer, pyraformer}, have been proposed to enhance predictive performance while maintaining low complexity.
+Notably, \citet{fedformer} observed that most time series which are dense in the time domain (TD) tend to have a sparse representation in the frequency domain (FD).
+In response, they introduced FEDFormer, which leverages a randomly selected subset of frequency components to exploit FD sparsity.
+This approach has linear complexity and achieved state-of-the-art (SOTA) results in early 2022.
+However, the sparse representation using random frequencies alone may not fully capture the multi-scale characteristics of time series.
+As a result, seasonal-trend decomposition remains necessary in FEDFormer, despite its susceptibility to hyperparameters.
+Additionally, due to the periodic nature of the basis functions, FD representation is vulnerable to non-stationarity.
+Enhancing the sparse FD representation to capture multi-scale features has become crucial, especially after the emergence of a simple linear model known as DLinear, which outperformed existing Transformers in time-series forecasting \citep{dlinear}.
+PatchTST \citep{patchtst}, an improved Transformer with a patching approach, has recently outperformed DLinear in performance.
+While PatchTST's concept is valuable for improving FD Transformers, it still exhibits quadratic complexity and cannot utilize cross-channel correlations.

 In this paper, we present a joint time-frequency domain Transformer (JTFT).
 It exploits the FD sparsity in time series using a small number of learnable frequencies and enhances the learning of local relations by incorporating a fixed number of the latest data points.
 A low-rank attention layer is also used to effectively extract cross-channel dependencies.
 The main contributions lie in four folds: